Zucchini Muffins

 • No need to peel the zucchini.
 Just wash it well and pat it dry.

 • Grate it on the large holes of a box grater.
-It only takes a minute or so to grate enough zucchini for this recipe.
+It only takes a minute to grate enough zucchini for this recipe.

 • Don’t press or squeeze out the excess moisture.
-It makes these muffins super soft and delicious!
+It makes these muffins soft and delicious!

 How to Make Zucchini Muffins

-First, whisk together the dry ingredients in one bowl and the wet ingredients in another.
-Fold the grated zucchini into the wet ingredients.
+Start by making the batter.
+Whisk together the dry ingredients in one bowl and the wet ingredients in another.
+Stir the grated zucchini into the wet ingredients.

 Finally, bake the muffins.
 Grease a 12-cup muffin pan, or place paper liners in the muffin cups.
 Evenly divide the batter among the cups, and bake at 400°F for about 18 minutes.
 The tops of the muffins should spring back to the touch and a toothpick inserted should come out clean.